 Peace of Mind: Finally, many consumers invest in home automation technology for peace of mind.
 A new mom or dad can check on their little one thanks to smart cameras and other technologies.
 Or, if you can’t remember whether you closed the garage after you left, you can verify remotely with an app.

 Despite these benefits, it could still take some work to convince people of how great home automation can be.
 Plenty of people want the perks of home automation, but they feel uncertain that smart home technologies will provide them.
-If you’re trying to convince someone in your home of the benefits of smart home tech, send them our Beginners Guide to Home Automation to help address any concerns.
+If you’re trying to convince someone in your home of the benefits of smart home tech, send them our Room-by-Room Guide to Home Automationto help address any concerns.